 Er2 – Short circuit /defective RTD

-If you see an error code like this on your grill’s display, it signifies it has a short circuit.
+If you see an error code on your grill’s display, it signifies it has a short circuit.
 You should turn off the electricity and hire a specialist to insulate all cables and secure all connections.

 This error code can indicate a faulty connection in a smoker.